 What does "gallery-style" mean here?

-A wide border is printed around the image, like a matted gallery print.
+On fine-art paper and on framed prints, a wide border is printed around the image, like a matted gallery print.
 The border is part of the artwork and keeps its proportion at every size.
+The canvas edition is stretched over a wooden frame instead and hangs without a border.

 << Read Less